frankkessler/salesforce-laravel-oauth2-rest/readme.md

 #TOKEN SETUP

-Currently, this package only supports the web flow for oauth2.
+Currently, this package only supports the web server flow (Authorization Code) and JWT Web Tokens for oauth2.

+## Web Server Flow Setup (Authorization Code)

 This utilizes access and refresh tokens in order to grant access.

 To get started, you'll have to setup a Connected App in Salesforce.
 1. Navigate to Setup -> Create -> Apps